saul-stack/events-platform-project/README.md

    These values should match your local PostgreSQL database configuration.
 The `HOMEPAGE_URL` points to your local Vite frontend server, and `API_BASE_URL` is for your Express backend server.

 1. **Install Required npm Packages**:
-   - In the root directory of the project, run the following command to install all required dependencies in both the frontend and backend:
+   - In the root directory of the project, run the following command to install all required dependencies for both the frontend and backend:

      ```bash
      npm install-all